-There are exaggerated videos of feeding that do reveal more than cleavage, but those are typically more for show.
-It is very easy to feed discreetly.
-For the concerned, nursing covers with a bone in collar to allow seeing the baby clearly are readily available.
-Within the cover the baby can even unlatch and start fussing without any visibility.
+There are exaggerated videos of feeding that do reveal more than cleavage, but it's actually very easy to feed discreetly.
+Moms can always use a nursing cover, which makes it to most moms' essential gear – they even make ones with a bone in collar so you can see your baby clearly.
+Underneath the cover your baby can even unlatch and start fussing without any visibility.

 After moms try nursing in public, most quickly realize there’s no hangup about feeding in public.
 Baby’s got to eat!